Dean's welcome

 1. The academic review committee—by reviewing grades, reports, and other pertinent information—identifies students whose academic and/or clinical performance is below acceptable levels.

-2. The associate dean for academic affairs notifies a student facing possible academic sanctions regarding the time and place for a hearing called for the purpose of allowing the student to appear before the committee to present reasons why action should not be taken.
+2. The Associate Dean for academic affairs notifies a student facing possible academic sanctions regarding the time and place for a hearing called for the purpose of allowing the student to appear before the committee to present reasons why action should not be taken.
 The academic review committee considers the student's presentation and all available information before making a recommendation.

 3. The dean may enforce one or more of four academic sanction options: